 Motorized bikes are allowed on most of the local trails.
 If you hike on a weekday, you’re more likely to enjoy peace and quiet.

-Access is via Juan Tomás Road, which turns into dirt and can be rutted.
+Access is via Juan Tomás Road, which turns into dirt (or mud holes) and can be rutted.
 High clearance vehicles should have no problems when the road dry, but avoid it during or just after wet weather (besides, the trail will be muddy).
 To reach the trailhead, head south on NM 337 from Tijeras.
 As you get to 35 deg.
 1.976 min.
 N, 106 deg.
 21.342 min.
 W, use the deceleration lane to turn off the highway onto Juan Tomás Road.
 This meanders eastward past homes, and eventually the pavement ends.
 At 35 deg.
 2.078 min N, 106 deg.
 19.235 min.
 W, pull off to the right and park (at 7480 feet).

 To begin the hike, cross the road, pass through the break in the pipe fence, and head mostly northward on the Bear Scat Trail (05027).
 At 35 deg.
 2.620 min.
 N, 106 deg.
 18.866 min.
 W, the path forks; take the left fork and continue northward.
 The Bear Scat Trail now climbs toward a saddle in the local ridge.